myDevicesIoT/cayenne-docs/docs/GETTINGSTARTED.md

 Begin by verifying that your Arduino board and PC/Mac are correctly set up before continuing.

+<p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160616134313/1st-Experience-Arduino-Step-2-setup-arduino.png" width="600" height="384" alt="Step 2 Arduino"></p>

-1. **Make sure your Arduino is connected to the Internet**<br/>
+#### Connect the Arduino to the Internet

-   On most Arduino boards, you will need to connect an Ethernet or Wi-Fi shield in order to connect your board to the Internet.
-Verify that you have a shield supported by Cayenne installed and working
+Make sure your Arduino is connected to the Internet.
+On most Arduino boards, you will need to connect an [Ethernet or Wi-Fi shield](#supported-hardware-microcontrollers-arduino-arduino-ethernet-wifi-shield) in order to connect your board to the Internet.
+Verify that you have a shield supported by Cayenne installed and working.

-2. **Make sure your Arduino is connected to a PC/Mac via the USB cable**<br/>
+#### Connect the Arduino to a PC/Mac

 Power on your Arduino by connecting your Arduino with a USB cable (or FTDI connector if you’re using an Arduino pro).
 You should see the power LED lit on your board.

-<p style="text-align:center"><br/><img src="http://d1nocd4j7qtmw4.cloudfront.net/wp-content/uploads/20160616134313/1st-Experience-Arduino-Step-2-setup-arduino.png" width="600" height="384" alt="Step 2 Arduino"></p>
+*TIP: If you will have more than a couple of sensors attached to your Arduino, it may be a good idea to also supply power to the Arduino using the external power jack.
+This will ensure that after your board is programmed and running, it has sufficient power for all your connected devices.*

 <p id="using-cayenne-library" class="anchor-link"></p>